 In as much as network security is concerned, be in the know at all times.
-Understand the network infrastructure inside out to enable you to identify risk areas.
+Understand the local area network infrastructure inside out to enable you to identify risk areas.
 Then, respond with necessary measures, that is, strengthen security where appropriate and create segmentations as required.

 Actualizing zero trust cybersecurity strategy